tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 # Setup

 Once powered up, you can add the device to your Zigbee network as you would any other.

+# PCB

+I have designed a PCB for this code, but there are some flaws in it, so I'm not ready to make it public just yet!

 # Next Steps